 Vision depth and precision depend on two eyes focusing on the same thing at the same time.
-When one eye isn't in partnership with the other, it's known as strabismus.
+When one eye is not in partnership with the other, it's known as strabismus.
 (Learn more)

 An eye doctor can diagnose strabismus as part of a routine eye exam.
-(Learn more) You won't need a special test or a specialist's help to determine if this condition is impacting your eyesight.
+(Learn more) You will not need a special test or a specialist's help to determine if this condition is impacting your eyesight.

 If you have strabismus, your doctor can use special eyeglasses, eye patches, or surgery to correct the issue.
-Treatment is important, as this condition won't go away on its own.
+Treatment is important, as this condition will not go away on its own.
 (Learn more)

 What Is Strabismus?

 The American Academy of Ophthalmology reports that strabismus symptoms can look different throughout the day.
 Eyes can switch roles, so one may be aligned in the morning and turned in an unusual way during the afternoon.
 The turn of the eye can also shift, so it may point in differing directions.